Asturians

 - Education Initiatives

-- Educational initiatives focus on bilingual education and cultural heritage, preparing Asturian youth for global opportunities while maintaining a strong regional identity.
+- Programs focus on bilingual education and preserving cultural heritage while preparing for global challenges.

 - Future Challenges